wttech/bobcat/README.md

 Bobcat is implemented in Java and allows the test development in pure JUnit or via Cucumber-JVM for BDD-oriented people.

+## Getting started

+To start your adventure with Bobcat, please refer to our documentation: [Getting started](https://cognifide.github.io/bobcat/docs/getting-started/)

 ## AEM Support

 Since Cognifide expertises in development on top of [Adobe Experience Manager (AEM)](https://www.adobe.com/marketing-cloud/experience-manager.html), Bobcat accelerates test development for this platform, especially when it comes to AEM authoring.
 The framework provides dedicated modules which allow you to automate almost every action on the AEM author side.
 This includes: